Marxist feminism: Theoretical background in Marxism

-Engels rewrites a quote in this book, by himself and Marx from 1846, "The first division of labor is that between man and woman for the propagation of children," to say, "The first class opposition that appears in history coincides with the development of the antagonism between man and woman in monogamous marriage, and the first class oppression coincides with that of the female sex by the male."
+Engels and Marx in 1846 had written: "The first division of labor is that between man and woman for the propagation of children."
+Here he reframes this to say: "The first class opposition that appears in history coincides with the development of the antagonism between man and woman in monogamous marriage, and the first class oppression coincides with that of the female sex by the male."

 Gender oppression is reproduced culturally and maintained through institutionalized inequality.
 By privileging men at the expense of women and refusing to acknowledge traditional domestic labor as equally valuable, the working-class man is socialized into an oppressive structure which marginalizes the working-class woman.

 The original Marxist theory was not centered around the specific challenges faced by women.
 However, over time, it became evident that within a capitalist system, women experienced a distinct form of exploitation.
 This exploitation entailed reproductive and emotional labor, where women were often unrecognized and unpaid for their vital contributions.
 Their roles in caregiving, nurturing, and sustaining family life were rendered invisible, highlighting a critical oversight in the traditional Marxist discourse on labor and value.
 Karl Marx and Friedrich Engels described the relationship between women and labor as reproductive labor having social forms that consist of marriage and the family, with the labor itself as biological.
 Additionally, women who performed this labor were established as biological beings who are unable to effect changes in these social order, arguing that social reproduction as labor that exists within the relations of capitalism[2].
-As a result of patriarchal norms in society, women did the majority of all reproductive labor in the household under the control of men, therefore reproducing workers, including themselves, to return day after day ready to sell their labor to the capitalist; with that being said, the exchange value women’s labor in the household amounts to nothing.
+As a result of patriarchal norms in society, women did the majority of all reproductive labor in the household under the control of men, therefore reproducing workers, including themselves, to return day after day ready to sell their labor to the capitalist; with that being said, the exchange value women's labor in the household amounts to nothing.